gramineproject/graphene/Documentation/attestation.rst

 participating SGX applications.

 Fortunately, there are several such solutions that integrate with Graphene.
-We describe them in the below sub-sections.
+We describe one of them below, and we will add more solutions in the future.

 Edgeless Marblerun
 ^^^^^^^^^^^^^^^^^^